jaelpark/droplet-render/README.md

     $ cd build-release
     ```

 3. Droplet uses Cmake to configure itself.
 By default a release version with SSE3 support will be built.
-SSE4.2 can be enabled by passing an additional definition:
+AVX2 or SSE4.2 can be enabled by passing an additional definition.
+For SSE4.2, for example:

     ```sh
     $ cmake -DUSE_SSE4=ON ..